 3. Whisk together the eggs, buttermilk, pumpkin, and butter, in a large mixing bowl, until smooth.
 Whisk in the dry ingredients, in batches, until well combined.

 4. Grease your griddle, and pour the batter!
 I used about a 1/4 cup of batter per pancake.
-Cook the pancakes for 3 to 4 minutes, then flip, and cook for another 2 to 3 minutes.
+Cook the pancakes for about 4 minutes, then flip, and cook for another 3 minutes.

-5. Drizzle with syrup, whipped cream, and serve!!
+5. Drizzle with syrup, confectioners’ sugar, and serve!!

 HELPFUL HINTS: